solid-lite/draft-spec/README.md

 5.1 Reading

-- Servers MUST support the HTTP GET, HEAD and OPTIONS methods [RFC7231] for clients to read resources or to determine communication options.
+- Servers MUST support the HTTP GET, HEAD and OPTIONS methods [RFC7231] for clients to read resources or to determine communication options

 5.2 Writing

 - Servers MUST support the HTTP PUT and DELETE methods [RFC7231]